PERSUE-Lab-ASU/cse467/about.md

 Students can earn bonus points throughout the semester in various ways (max 10 points per student):
 - **Assignment submission:** 1 bonus point for submitting assignments at least one hour before the deadline.
 - **Ask questions:** 1 bonus point for asking a thought-provoking question during the lecture.
-- **Answer questions:** A discord channel will be created to ask and answer questions.
+- **Answer questions:** A Discord channel will be created to ask and answer questions.
 You will get 1 bonus point if at least 3 people find your answer to a question useful (please upvote or like the answer if you found it useful).
 Questions must be non-trivial to answer.
 - **Publishing research:** You can get up to 5 bonus points for your project if you create a 5-8 min video presentation explaining your research and make it public, and publish the codebase (if any) in an <ins>extremely easy-to-use format with comprehensive documentation</ins>.
-The blog post/video presentation must be prepared in a way that is understandable by anyone curious about scientific research. **Note:** if your project involves human subjects data collection, you must obtain IRB approval *before* conducting the research to make sure that your research method is ethical.
-Talk to me or the TA if you need assistance with this process.
+The blog post/video presentation must be prepared in a way that is understandable by anyone curious about scientific research. **Note:** if your project involves human subjects data collection, you must obtain IRB approval *before* collecting data to make sure that your research method is ethical.
+Talk to the instructor or the TA if you need assistance with this process.
 You can also aim to publish your research at a conference/journal/workshop.
 If applicable, you can continue working on the project toward a publication after the semester ends, and we can explore possible ways to get funding to do this.

 **NOTE: The instructor and TAs reserve exclusive rights to determine if a question/answer/post deserves the bonus point.**